|Oracle® Enterprise Manager Ops Center Concepts Guide

 Operating system compliance reporting

-Information about both Oracle Solaris 11 and Oracle Solaris 10 boot environments is displayed and reported in a similar way:
+Information about both Oracle Solaris 11 and Oracle Solaris 10 boot environments are displayed and reported in a similar way:

 OS View is a table of all boot environments.

 Oracle Enterprise Manager Ops Center synchronizes with a parent repository to maintain the Oracle Solaris 11 Software Update Library.
 If your site already has an Oracle Solaris 11 IPS repository for other purposes, you have the option using that repository as the Oracle Solaris 11 Software Update Library.